ag88/embtomcatwebdav/src/site/mark-pre/README.md

     relieves from long scrolls to the bottom just for uploads
 - v0.8.0 major feature release: **new**
   - new upload servlet:
   - migrated to Apache Velocity templates.
-This paves the way to user customizable templates for directory lists.
-This provides a means to change/tweak the look and feel by editing the templates.
-    Currently, it isn't quite editable yet as it is bundled in the jar file.
-The features may become available in subsequent versions which requires some codes refactoring.
   - added download of multiple files as zip **new**
   - added filename filters **new**

+  Download multiple files as zip and filename filters significantly improves usability of the upload servlet

 status: beta